The cure for writer's block is simple. Just erase all the limiting beliefs and negative emotions which are blocking your writing.

 EFT seemed to be the perfect method for accessing creativity from my subconscious.
 The solutions I came up with after using EFT were always so amazingly creative and innovative that at times I’d literally laugh out loud with sheer delight.

 And, so, very excited about this, I offer EFT to you as the cure for writer's block.
 If you'd like to try EFT for yourself, the instructions are here.
-If you'd like to read a step-by-step use of EFT, as I used it to write a short story I was totally stuck on, check here, and I especially invite you to click here to find out about Unleash The Writer - the book I’ve written so fiction writers can access the power of EFT for themselves - it's their own personal cure for writer's block.
+I especially invite you to click here to find out about Unleash The Writer - the book I’ve written so fiction writers can access the power of EFT for themselves - it's their own personal cure for writer's block.